MRobertEvers/libdatachannel/README.md

 I'm unsure why this worked for the camera but the webcam only seems to work when I do the above.
 The camera did send the SPS, PPS, and IDR as separate datagrams.

+Update: There is is a bug in libdatachannel that always appends the "marker bit" for RTP on the last RTP packet of any data that you send with `send` or `sendFrame`.
+This means if you send the SPS and PPS, they will be incorrectly marked with the 'marker bit' which causes chrome to fail to decode.

 ## Modified Original Readme

 [![License: MPL 2.0](https://img.shields.io/badge/License-MPL_2.0-blue.svg)](https://www.mozilla.org/en-US/MPL/2.0/)